25 Feb Why You Should Not Remove The Salivary Gland During A Neck Lift

 Do’s

-Do discuss any specific observations you have noticed under the jawline Sharing even small details helps Dr Watts understand what you are seeking to explore during your consultation.
+Sharing even small details helps Dr Watts understand what you are seeking to explore during your consultation. - Do ask for a clear explanation of which structures are being addressed

-Do ask for a clear explanation of which structures are being addressed Understanding whether the procedure involves skin, fat, muscle or deeper tissues helps guide informed choices.
+Understanding whether the procedure involves skin, fat, muscle or deeper tissues helps guide informed choices. - Do mention if you experience dry mouth or take medications that influence saliva production

-Do mention if you experience dry mouth or take medications that influence saliva production This information may help determine which surgical options are suitable for you.
+This information may help determine which surgical options are suitable for you. - Do follow all postoperative care instructions carefully

-Do follow all postoperative care instructions carefully This includes keeping your head elevated, avoiding pressure on the surgical area, and attending scheduled follow ups.
+This includes keeping your head elevated, avoiding pressure on the surgical area, and attending scheduled follow ups. - Do give your body time to settle before evaluating early changes

-Do give your body time to settle before evaluating early changes Healing involves stages.
+Healing involves stages.
 Dr Watts will explain what to expect and when you may begin to see more settled outcomes.

 Don’ts

-Don’t assume that fullness under the jaw always relates to fat It may reflect natural muscle shape, gland position or soft tissue characteristics.
-This is assessed individually.
+It may reflect natural muscle shape, gland position or soft tissue characteristics.
+This is assessed individually. - Don’t request gland removal for cosmetic purposes unless recommended after assessment

-Don’t request gland removal for cosmetic purposes unless recommended after assessment In most cases, other approaches can address the concerns you raise without modifying deeper structures.
+In most cases, other approaches can address the concerns you raise without modifying deeper structures. - Don’t massage or apply pressure directly to the area after surgery

-Don’t compare your outcome to others Surgical planning is based on your anatomy and the approach that best supports your goals and overall health.
+Surgical planning is based on your anatomy and the approach that best supports your goals and overall health. - Don’t hesitate to ask about risks or uncertainties

-Don’t hesitate to ask about risks or uncertainties Questions are encouraged.
+Questions are encouraged.
 Understanding the benefits and risks of each option supports informed decision-making.

 An Ethical, Experienced Approach To Facial Surgery